 Signing a GUI App (–app mode)

 This is the most common mode for macOS GUI applications.
-It handles the full pipeline from .app bundle to signed, notarized DMG.
+It handles the full pipeline from .app bundle to a signed, notarized, distributable artifact.

 Quick start